anjathiart/100-days-of-code/r1-log.md

 ### R1D91 - 20201103
 Linguilearn.
 Decided that the users/friends endpoint will only return pending friendship requests and current friends of the user.
 Also decided that adding a friend is by entering an email and letting the backend response be shown as a success or error popup (for now).
 Keep changing things around. meh.

+### R1D92 - 20201104
+Linguilearn.
+Played around more with my endpoints for 1) getting the current user and 2) getting a user's profile information.
+Realising I need to design (wireframe / story board) the UI/UX properly as my api calls keep changing based on how I keep changing how I want the front end to look / function like.
+Realising the importance of this now, even for a small app like this!